How to deal with mortgage arrears

 You take on all the responsibilities of a landlord if you rent out your home.

-Owning a property you don't live in or getting rental income also affects your benefit entitlement.
+Owning a property you do not live in or getting rental income also affects your benefit entitlement.

 Talk to a debt adviser first as there may be better options.